Long exposure photography is one of the most fascinating genres and it will get you forever hooked on photography.

 - Cover the viewfinder to avoid any light leaking in your sensor: In order to avoid any light leaking, cover the viewfinder and your filter holder if needed.

 - Take the shot: Use the shutter release or the shutter delay to avoid any unwanted vibrations in your camera.
+Don’t forget about rechecking your histogram and focus.

 - Start again!